Skip to main content

 PSE’s Flex Batteries Enhanced Incentives make battery energy storage systems more accessible by offsetting the upfront equipment and installation costs.
 And because this lower purchase and install cost is paired with enrollment rewards (and even more rewards for participation) through PSE’s Flex Batteries program, you can save money at the time of installation and earn over the life of your system.

-You may be eligible to receive up to $10,000 in enhanced incentives towards the upfront cost of your battery in addition to $1,000 per battery for enrolling in Flex Batteries, plus up to $500 per battery each year!
+You may be eligible to receive up to $10,000 in enhanced incentives towards the upfront cost of your battery.
+In addition, earn $75 per kWh of battery storage at enrollment (up to $1,000 maximum per battery).
+You also earn for participating – get $.50 per kWh for your participation during Flex events.

 Enhanced incentives are available to residential electric customers who work with a Recommended Energy Professional to connect an eligible battery system to PSE's grid that meets the requirements of either Pathway A or Pathway B.